jdepool/BOXI-GESTION-3/replit.md

 Preferred communication style: Simple, everyday language.

 ## UI Preferences
-- **Option 1 for Cargar Datos tab**: Convert the "Cargar Datos" tab to a settings/gear icon button positioned in the top-right of the tabs bar, opening a dialog or slide-out panel with upload controls and automation settings.
+- **Cargar Datos Implementation**: ✅ Implemented as a settings/gear icon button positioned in the top-right of the tabs bar, opening a dialog with upload controls and automation settings.
 This separates administrative features from regular sales workflow tabs.

 # System Architecture